chrobaktruhlik/align-inline-comments-vscode-extension/README.md

 # Align Inline Comments
 A Visual Studio Code extension for aligning the inline trailing comments after code.

 This extension align inline comments to the rightmost position.
 Align only inline comments placed after code.
 Inline comments standing alone on a line will not align.
+The space between the code and the inline comment is filled/replaced with spaces.

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/chrobaktruhlik/align-inline-comments-vscode-extension/blob/6e03ba97a5cbc2a7bc79ce6d6726155327499415/LICENSE)